joshcarp/docs.buf.build/docs/bsr/user-management.md

 Resources such as repositories, templates and plugins are owned by either an individual user or an organization.
-In the case of user-owned resources, the user is granted the `Owner` role and for organization-owned resources members inherit the [base resource roles](#base-resource-roles) as defined by the organization.
+In the case of user-owned resources, the user is granted the `Owner` role, and for organization-owned resources, user with `Member` role in the organization will inherit the [base resource roles](#base-resource-roles) as defined by the organization, while user with `Owner` or `Admin` role in the organization will inherit the respective resource roles.

 In some situations, however, you'll need to give additional permissions to individual users over a user- or organization-owned resource.